-- 17.1.
-Perion may indemnify its directors and Executive Officers to the fullest extent permitted by applicable law, for any liability and expense that may be imposed on the director or the Executive Officer, as provided in the indemnity agreement between such individuals and Perion, all subject to applicable law and the Company's articles of association. - 17.2.
-Perion will provide directors' and officers' liability insurance (the "Insurance Policy") for its directors and Executive Officers as follows: - 17.2.1.
-The annual premium to be paid by Perion shall not exceed 1.5% of the aggregate coverage of the Insurance Policy; - 17.2.2.
+- 17.1.Perion may indemnify its directors and Executive Officers to the fullest extent permitted by applicable law, for any liability and expense that may be imposed on the director or the Executive Officer, as provided in the indemnity agreement between such individuals and Perion, all subject to applicable law and the Company's articles of association. - 17.2.Perion will provide directors' and officers' liability insurance (the "Insurance Policy") for its directors and Executive Officers as follows:

+17.2.1.
+Reserved;

+- 17.2.2.
 The limit of liability of the insurer shall not exceed the greater of \$100 million or 30% of the Company's shareholders equity based on the most recent financial statements of the Company at the time of approval by the Compensation Committee; and - 17.2.3.
 The Insurance Policy, as well as the limit of liability and the premium for each extension or renewal shall be approved by the Compensation Committee (and, if required by law, by the Board) which shall determine that the sums are reasonable considering Perion's exposures, the scope of coverage and the market conditions and that the Insurance Policy reflects the current market conditions, and it shall not materially affect the Company's profitability, assets or liabilities. - 17.3.
 Upon circumstances to be approved by the Compensation Committee (and, if required by law, by the Board), Perion shall be entitled to enter into a "run off" Insurance Policy of up to seven (7) years, with the same insurer or any other insurance, as follows: - 17.3.1.
 The limit of liability of the insurer shall not exceed the greater of \$100 million or 30% of the Company's shareholders equity based on the most recent financial statements of the Company at the time of approval by the Compensation Committee; - 17.3.2.
-The annual premium shall not exceed 400% of the last paid annual premium; and - 17.3.3.
-The Insurance Policy, as well as the limit of liability and the premium for each extension or renewal shall be approved by the Compensation Committee (and, if required by law, by the Board) which shall determine that the sums are reasonable considering the Company's exposures covered under such policy, the scope of cover and the market conditions, and that the Insurance Policy reflects the current market conditions and that it shall not materially affect the Company's profitability, assets or liabilities. - 17.4.
-Perion may extend the Insurance Policy in place to include cover for liability pursuant to a future public offering of securities as follows: - 17.4.1.
-The additional premium for such extension of liability coverage shall not exceed 200% of the last paid annual premium; and - 17.4.2.
+Reserved; and - 17.3.3.
+The Insurance Policy, as well as the limit of liability and the premium for each extension or renewal shall be approved by the Compensation Committee (and, if required by law, by the Board) which shall determine that the sums are reasonable considering the Company's exposures covered under such policy, the scope of cover and the market conditions, and that the Insurance Policy reflects the current market conditions and that it shall not materially affect the Company's profitability, assets or liabilities. - 17.4.Perion may extend the Insurance Policy in place to include cover for liability pursuant to a future public offering of securities as follows: - 17.4.1.
+Reserved; and - 17.4.2.
 The Insurance Policy, as well as the additional premium shall be approved by the Compensation Committee (and if required by law, by the Board) which shall determine that the sums are reasonable considering the exposures pursuant to such public offering of securities, the scope of cover and the market conditions and that the Insurance Policy reflects the current market conditions, and it does not materially affect the Company's profitability, assets or liabilities.